mattbasta/client-performance-handbook/manuscript/04-Connection-and-SSL.md

 It's unlikely that P2P CDNs are going to become a viable technology for most websites to take advantage of for quite a long time.
 In testing out various P2P CDNs for myself, I discovered that most can't even make their own demos function properly due to a lack of users accessing their website.

-## SPDY
+## HTTP2 and SPDY

-SPDY is a very new and very powerful tool developed by Google for improving web performance.
+SPDY is a very new and quite powerful protocol developed by Google for improving web performance.
 It functions as a substitute for HTTP at the protocol level: requests are sent in a way that's very similar to traditional HTTP, and applications running on the web server are generally not even aware that the requests they are receiving were made over SPDY.
 In fact, neither the Chrome nor the Firefox developer tools distinguish requests made by SPDY from requests made over normal HTTP.

 In general, there are virtually no downsides to using SPDY over HTTP.

+HTTP2 is the latest version of the HTTP specification.
+HTTP2 is largely based on the work done as part of SPDY's development.
+In fact, the initial draft of HTTP2 was simply a direct copy of the SPDY specification.
+HTTP2 has since been codified into a full, stable specification.
+Further work on SPDY continues, using HTTP2 as a basis for SPDY4.

+For the purposes of this section, HTTP2 will mean both HTTP2 and SPDY, though versions of SPDY newer than SPDY4 may behave differently.

 ### How does it work?

-When a browser connects to a server and establishes a secure connection, the remote server uses a TLS extension known as *Next Protocol Negotiation* to signal to the client that it will use SPDY if the client is okay to use it.
-If the client can accept SPDY, the SPDY connection is established.
+When a browser connects to a server and establishes a secure connection, the remote server uses a TLS extension known as *Next Protocol Negotiation* to signal to the client that it will use HTTP2 if the client is okay to use it.
+If the client can accept HTTP2, the HTTP2 connection is established.

 Once the connection has been established, the client will make as many requests as it needs over the same connection.
 The server will then respond with each of the files multiplexed over the same connection.
 Each of the requests and responses compresses the headers using Gzip or DEFLATE.
 If the server can predict what the client is going to do next, it can preemptively send assets to the client before they have been requested.

 - Single connection means one SSL handshake
 - Compressed headers means far less information is sent over the wire (in both directions)
 - Low overhead for requests means minified files don't need to be concatenated: they can be requested individually, improving caching and decreasing waste from downloading unnecessary files
-- No need for domain sharding (in fact, domain sharding hurts SPDY)
+- No need for domain sharding (in fact, domain sharding hurts HTTP2)
-- SPDY connections stay open, preventing future requests from needing to open a new socket
+- HTTP2 connections stay open, preventing future requests from needing to open a new socket

-Results posted in Google's SPDY whitepaper[^spdy_whitepaper] show speedups of 25% to 60%, though in practice improvements of 5% to 15% can be expected[^spdy_improvement].
+Results posted in Google's SPDY whitepaper[^spdy_whitepaper] show performance improvements of 25% to 60%, though in practice improvements of between 5% to 15% can be expected[^spdy_improvement].

 [^spdy_whitepaper]: http://www.chromium.org/spdy/spdy-whitepaper
-[^spdy_improvement]: From *A comparison of SPDY and HTTP performance* by Microsoft Research, and my own experience
+[^spdy_improvement]: From *A comparison of SPDY and HTTP performance* by Microsoft Research

 ### Good god that's fast